janepeng/github_helper/README.md

 Github Helper comes with following features:

+- JIRA will have an additional section under People if there are pull requests associated with that ticket.
 - pr title/comments contents that contains JIRA stories are auto linked.
 - the ability to enable/disable github helper
 - filtering by file type